SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 28. Stern Grove Festival

-The free concerts start in mid-June and run through mid-August each year.
+This free concert series starts in mid-June and runs through mid-August each year.

 >> Find out more and check this year's schedule